 - Restart Finder by the command killall Finder.

-And here you can find most useful commands for Terminal.
+And here you can find the most useful commands for Terminal.

-2. Find Hidden Files on Mac without Terminal
+2. Find hidden files on Mac with Funter

 Finding hidden files is much easier and quicker with Funter, which is a free application.
 Funter allows you to view and hide hidden files with just one click on the Menu Bar.
 You can also hide or unhide individual files and folders via a shortcut menu or in the Finder window.